Back to Blog

 Heat Pump vs. Furnace: Efficiency

-Older furnaces were notorious for being inefficient, but new technology has resulted in impressive rates of up to 98 percent efficient.
+Older furnaces were notorious for being inefficient, but new technology has resulted in impressive rates of up to 98 percent efficiency.
 This means only 2 percent of the fuel burned escapes with combustion fumes when they’re vented to the exterior.

 Because heat pumps move heat with electricity, they can be upwards of 300 percent efficient, using only one unit of electricity to move three units of heat energy.
 As you might imagine, performance suffers as it gets colder outside.
-This requires heat pumps to come with a less efficient backup heat source for when the temperature falls below freezing.

 Heat Pump vs. Furnace: Which is the Best Choice?